-Students studying on the Dickinson-in-New York program will be staying at the 92Y Residence located on Manhattan's upper-east side, located at: 1395 Lexington Avenue New York, NY 10128.

-Students may arrive anytime after 3:00pm on January 1st and should arrive in advance of the start of orientation.
-There are no planned events leading up to orientation; however, students may find arriving a week early helpful for scheduling interviews with potential internship sites and getting acquainted with the city.
+Students studying on the Dickinson-in-New York program will be staying at the de Hirsch Residence located on Manhattan's upper-east side, located at: 1395 Lexington Avenue New York, NY 10128.
+Students may arrive anytime after 2pm on Monday, January 14, 2013, and should arrive by the end of the day on Saturday, January 19, 2013.
+There are no planned events during the week of January 14; however, students may find arriving a week early helpful for scheduling interviews with potential internship sites and getting acquainted with the city.
 If you arrive after hours and the resident's office is closed, the security station at the main entrance will have your room key.
 You will need to show identification to receive your room key.

-Students need to provide their own transportation to New York and the 92Y Residence, which is located at the corner of East 92nd Street and Lexington Avenue.
-Once in the City, the easiest way to reach 92Y is by the subway.
-The 4, 5 and 6 lines all stop at 86th Street and "Lex" or 94th Street and Lex-both stops are just a short walk from the 92Y.
+Students need to provide their own transportation to New York and the de Hirsch Residence, which is located at the corner of East 92nd Street and Lexington Avenue.
+Once in the City, the easiest way to reach de Hirsch is by the subway.
+The 4, 5 and 6 lines all stop at 86th Street and "Lex" or 94th Street and Lex-both stops are just a short walk from the de Hirsch.

-Students are asked to confirm their intended arrival date with the Center for Global Study and Engagement AND the 92Y Residence.
-Once the 92Y Residence has this information, their 24-hour security officer will have a room assignment and key waiting for you when you arrive.
+Students are asked to confirm their intended arrival date with the Center for Global Study and Engagement.
+Once the de Hirsch Residence has this information, their 24-hour security officer will have a room assignment and key waiting for you when you arrive.

 You must be present for an on-site orientation and welcome reception at the Baruch College Study Abroad Office (137 East 25th Street, the on the 8th floor).
-This event will be held before classes begin; details on the exact date and time will be forthcoming.
+This event will be held during the last week of January (21-25); details on the exact date and time will be forthcoming.